Jordan1819/AI-Powered_D-D_Character_Creator/README.md

 # D&D Character Creator

 ## Project Overview
 This project is an AI-Powered D&D Character Creator.
-The goal was to develop backend code that interacts with the ChatGPT API, allowing users to create fantasy characters in an innovative AI-powered interace.
+The goal was to develop backend code that interacts with the ChatGPT API, allowing users to create fantasy characters in an innovative AI-powered interface.

 ## Features
 - Accepts user input and optimizes queries before sending them to ChatGPT.